Mastercard/mcs-commerce-web/README.md

 ###WKWebView

-`webView` requires implementing the WKWebView delegate function `webView:startURLSchemeTask:` to override URL handling, page updates and to handle the creation of popups.
+`webView` requires implementing the WKWebView delegate function `webView:startURLSchemeTask:` for handling the callbackUrl in order to parse the transaction response data:

 ```swift
 // Swift